 For LDS scholars of my generation, he did indeed provide the formula: do your work so well that you belong in the conversation.

-What are your thoughts on the relationship between religious belief, history, and fear?
 Should religious believers be troubled by history if it sometimes reveals new truths that deviate from long-held beliefs?

 I’ve long said that I’m a committed Latter-day Saint not in spite of my careful study of the past, but because of it.